 Where this industry is ripe for disruption is in the introduction of blockchain-based currencies, or cryptocurrencies, which could offer a cheaper and faster way to transfer funds.
 If some of the largest companies in the world, like Microsoft and Starbucks, are comfortable accepting cryptocurrencies as a form of payment, this should instill confidence in using these new forms of payment for sending remittances.

 Bringing Remittances Into the 21st Century

 Given its deregulated status, cryptocurrency offers plenty of advantages where domestic and international money transfers are concerned.
-By avoiding the high transaction fees and conversion rates typically associated with transferring funds abroad, you can take a few extra steps (including converting the government-issued currency into cryptocurrency and then back again), potentially getting significant savings.
+By avoiding the high transaction fees and conversion rates typically associated with transferring funds abroad, you can take a few extra steps (including converting the government-issued currency into cryptocurrency and then back again), potentially seeing significant savings.